 Students in the English major at UWM get to choose a track and focus their studies on an area of particular interest:

-• Literature and Cultural Theory - where the reading and analysis of literature is emphasized
+• Track A: Literature and Cultural Theory - where the reading and analysis of literature is emphasized.

-• Rhetoric and Writing - a broad field that includes writing for different genres
+• Track B: Rhetoric and Professional Writing - a broad field that includes writing for different applications and audiences.

-• Creative Writing - ideal for students who love fiction and poetry
+• Track C: Creative Writing - ideal for students who want to learn the craft of writing fiction and poetry.

-• Media, Cinema, and Digital Studies - includes the many forms of communicating through media such as film, tv, games, and the web
+• Track H: Media, Cinema, and Digital Studies - includes many forms of analyzing, appreciating and communicating through classic and contemporary media such as film, tv, games, and online digital media.

-Can't choose?
-In the open focus track of the major, students take a little bit of everything.
+Do your many interests make it difficult to choose?
+In the Open Focus track (Track O) of the major, students take some of everything.

 In small classes, our students learn to understand the power and possibilities of the English language across the centuries and around the world.
 Students learn to think critically, write persuasively, argue logically, delve deeply into history, and explore their own creativity.
-Students are challenged to examine their own assumptions, sharpen their writing, and learn how to read and understand even the most difficult works, from fiction to philosophy.
+Students are challenged to examine their own assumptions, sharpen their writing, and learn how to read and understand complex and enduring narrative forms.

 Course of Study – Bachelor of Arts Degree